super-linter/super-linter/README.md

 In your repository you should have a `.github/workflows` folder with **GitHub** Action similar to below:

 - `.github/workflows/linter.yml`
+  - Example file can be found at `TEMPLATES/linter.yml`

 This file should have the following code: